-My grandfather was one of the wisest person I knew.
+My grandfather was one of the wisest people I knew.
 The only reader of non-fiction books in my family was him.

 He has been influential in shaping my personality.
-He died 2 years ago, but these lessons from him are timeless and universal.
+He died two years ago, but these lessons from him are timeless and universal.

 1. Always Remember Your Death

-He owned a video game parlour.
-Knew more about PlayStations, latest game titles and hacks than the best gamers of city.
+He owned a video game parlor, knew more about PlayStations, the latest game titles, and hacks than the best gamers of the city.

-One day I was sitting at his desk, I saw the words “ਮੌਤ” (Death in Punjabi) inscribed in big bold letters.
-It was very strange for the eight-year-old me.
-I asked him why these dark words were carved on his desk.
+One day I was sitting at his desk, I saw the words “ਮੌਤ” (Death in Punjabi) inscribed in big, bold letters.
+It was bizarre for the eight-year-old me.
+I asked him why he carved these dark words on his desk.